 was created by Evan You after working for Google on AngularJS.
 He later summed up his thought process, “I figured, what if I could just extract the part that I really liked about Angular and build something really lightweight without all the extra concepts involved?”

-- handy, hoary, mullet (as in “business in front, party out back… oh god they are sucking down cream bulbs”) user interface library: jQueryUI Popular, kinda shit for tablets and touch devices though.
+- handy, hoary, mullet (as in “business in front, party out back… omg they are huffing cream bulbs”) user interface library: jQueryUI.
+Classic not great for touch devices though.

 - Measure Performance with the RAIL Model